h2oai/sparkling-water/doc/src/site/sphinx/experimental/rest_api_based_client.rst

 The rest of the API also remains unaffected, except that the PySparkling Algo API is not currently supported in the first roll-out, but will follow up as soon as possible.

+For this approach to work, all nodes in the external H2O cluster has to have Rest API enabled (enabled web interface).
+This is done automatically for the users of automatic backend.
+The users of manual backend must make sure that they don't the following option to the starting command ``-disable_web``.
 Extended H2O Jars
 ~~~~~~~~~~~~~~~~~
 We removed the requirement of using extended H2O jars.
 So in both manual and automatic mode of the external backend you can